 In order to reach a valid agreement on a capital increase or reduction and any other modification of the Company Bylaws, the issue of bonds, the suppression or limitation of the preferential purchase right over new shares, as well as the transformation, merger, spinoff or global assignment of assets and liabilities and the transfer of the address abroad, if the capital present or represented exceeds fifty percent (50%), an adoption of the agreement by simple majority shall suffice.
-However, the vote in favour of two thirds (2/3) of the capital present or represented at the General Shareholders' Meeting shall be required in the event of attendance at second summons of shareholders representing twenty-five percent (50%) (art.
+However, the vote in favour of two thirds (2/3) of the capital present or represented at the General Shareholders' Meeting shall be required in the event of attendance at second summons of shareholders representing twenty-five percent (25%) or more of the subscribed capital with voting rights but under fifty percent (50%) (art.
 25.5 of the Company Bylaws and art.
 43.3 of the Regulations of the General Shareholder's Meeting).